 We prepare our students in a number of ways throughout their teenage years at Fox Wood and Woolston 6th Form College.
-As you progress you have more time to spend on Independent Living Skills, Enterprise Activities, Work Experience, Leisure Activities etc. This also includes building on your basic skills.
+As you progress you have more time to spend on Independent Living Skills, Enterprise Activities, Work Experience and Leisure Activities.
+This also includes building on your basic skills.

-We work with Careers Advisers and other specialist providers to provide appropriate advice to you and your parents.
-We also offer you accreditation including Open Award, New Horizons, Personal Progress, AQA and ASDAN Units etc.
+We have a Careers week every year which shows you the variety of employment and what work skills you need.
+We work with Careers Advisers to provide appropriate advice to you and your parents.
+We also offer you accreditation including New Horizons, Personal Progress, Arts Award, Employability and AQA Units.